-The number of units you take will be determined in consultation with your thesis adviser and is based on your Study Plan and the type and amount of work you are doing toward your research.
+The number of units you take will be determined in consultation with your thesis adviser and is based solely on your Study Plan and the type and amount of work you are doing toward your research and thesis.
 The minimum number of units you must take to maintain continuous enrollment is 1 unit.
+Tuition cost is determined by the number of units enrolled, with two categories identified by the university: part-time, 6 or fewer units; full-time, 7 or more units.